ysabri/GitDrive/docs/index.rst

 The main process:
-    Its what the app launches first, it's where the node run environment is and it's responsible for launching the renderer process/s.
+    Its what the app launches first, it's where the node run environment is and it's responsible for launching browserwindows in the renderer process.
 This is usually seen as the backend part where the logic is kept.

 The renderer process:
     Contains Chromium along with access to the node environment APIs.
 This is what